JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 - press alt p or the play button to load the config an vehicles in settings.json
 - use the python/c++ apis or ros wrapper to control the vehicles

-always remember 1
-Go to 'Edit->Editor Preferences' in Unreal Editor, in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.
-If you don't do this then UE will be slowed down dramatically when UE window loses focus.

-always remember 2
-if/when you modify or update AirSim, remember to replace the Plugins folder in the project

 ## Custmom vehicle mesh